ceramicnetwork/js-did/README.md

 // Create a JWS - this will throw an error if the DID instance is not authenticated const jws = await did.createJWS({ hello: 'world' })

-// Create a DagJWS - the payload will be encoded as ipld dag-cbor, the resulting JWS is dag-jose compatible const { jws, linkedBlock } = await did.createJWS({ hello: 'world' coolLink: new CID(...) })
 ```

 ### Use DagJWS with IPFS